CJ de Silva

-Christiana Jade de Silva-Ong (born August 1, 1987) is a Filipino art director, painter, illustrator and graphic designer.
+Christiana Jade de Silva-Ong (August 1, 1987 – June 18, 2024) was a Filipino art director, painter, illustrator, and graphic designer.
 She was known as a "Gifted Child" and a "Promil Kid", being featured in an infant formula ad in 1998.
-She had three major one-woman exhibits and now a senior art director.
+She staged three major solo-artist exhibitions and worked as a senior art director.

 Background

-De Silva was born in Manila and was raised in the city of Malabon.
-She studied high school in St. Scholastica's College Manila.
-And in 2008, she graduated magna cum laude from the University of the Philippines Diliman College of Fine Arts, with a degree in Visual Communication.
+De Silva was born in Manila and was raised in Malabon, just north of the capital city.
+She attended the St. Scholastica's College Manila and in 2008 graduated magna cum laude from the University of the Philippines Diliman, College of Fine Arts, with a degree in Visual Communication.

 Work

-Exhibits
+Exhibitions

-De Silva had three major one-woman exhibits and participated in many group art shows through the years.
+De Silva staged three major solo-artist exhibitions and participated in many joint art shows throughout the years.